GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 #### Update Site Registration

-The `UpdateRegistration` module can be used to update an existing client in the OP.
+The `UpdateRegistration` module can be used to update an existing client in the OpenID Connect Provider (OP).

-Fields like Authorization redirect url, post logout url, scope, client secret and other fields can be updated using this method.
+Fields like Authorization Redirect URL, Post Logout URL, Scope, Client Secret, etc. can be updated using this method.

 **Required parameters:**